 To learn more about the Mizrachi Jewish experience,

 Growing up in New York City I was so blessed to be surrounded by such a diverse and multicultural world.
 I found a love for Middle Eastern dance through family, friends, and celebrations.
-I never thought much about my own background besides having an Israeli family.
-As I spent years dancing and becoming almost a full time Raqs Sharqi (belly dance) instructor and performer, I was introduced to Iraqi folkloric dance.
-I had an instant connection with the movements and music and started to look into my family's original last name "Baswari" literally meaning "from Basra".
-I was amazed as I learned the history, the beauty, and the sadness behind these untold stories of Iraqi Jewry.
+As I spent years dancing and becoming almost a full time Raqs Sharqi (belly dance) instructor and performer, I started to learn and perform Iraqi folkloric dance which lead me to do deeper research into my families history.
+Our family's original last name was "Baswari" literally meaning "from Basra".
+I was amazed as I collected info on the history, the beauty, and the sadness behind these untold stories of Iraqi Jewry.
 My new passion would not stop!
 I spent hours reading, attending online lectures, and searching for videos online of anything Mizrachi related.
 I was so excited to merge my two passions in life: dance and Judaism.

 However, finding info that matched this specific combination was really difficult.
 We are so lucky to have incredible music, recipes, and literature that was passed down through the generations.
 However, when it comes to dance, there has not been a lot of documentation.
 This led me to create the Mizrachi Dance Archive.
 I am on a mission to not only collect and organize what info we have out there of specific Jewish community dances from MENA countries but also to collaborate and connect Mizrachi dancers who are teaching and performing all over the world TODAY.
 Our dances are still alive and thriving and it's my dream to continue to grow this virtual library for future generations to come!